 #24

-"As per my previous email"
+"As per my previous email"or

 "Let's take this offline"